datacamp-content/courses-introduction-to-shell/chapter1.md

 ## Where am I?

-The part of the operating system responsible for managing files and directories is called the *file system*.
+The part of the operating system responsible for managing files and directories is called the *filesystem*.
 It organizes data into files,
 which hold information,
 and directories (also called "folders"), which hold files or other directories.

-Every file or directory is identified by an *absolute path* that specifies how to get to it from the top (or *root*) of the file system.
+Every file or directory is identified by an *absolute path* that specifies how to get to it from the top (or *root*) of the filesystem.
 For example,
 the path `/home/repl` is the path to a directory called `repl` inside a directory called `home`, while the path `/home/repl/course.txt` identifies a file called `course.txt` inside that directory.

-To find out where you are in the file system, type the command `pwd`
+To find out where you are in the filesystem, type the command `pwd`
 (which stands for "print working directory").
 This tells you the absolute path of the directory where the shell will run commands and look for files